-Through its Flooring NA segment, the Company designs, markets, manufactures, distributes and sources carpet, laminate, carpet pad, rugs, hardwood, LVT and sheet vinyl in a broad range of colors, textures and patterns.
-The Flooring NA segment positions product lines in all price ranges and emphasizes quality, style, performance and service.
-The Flooring NA segment markets and distributes its product lines to independent distributors, floor covering retailers, home centers, mass merchandisers, department stores, shop at home, buying groups, commercial contractors and commercial end users.
+Through its Flooring NA Segment, the Company designs, markets, manufactures, distributes and sources carpet, laminate, carpet pad, rugs, wood, LVT and sheet vinyl in a broad range of colors, textures and patterns.
+The Flooring NA Segment positions product lines in all price ranges and emphasizes quality, style, performance and service.
+The Flooring NA Segment markets and distributes its product lines to independent distributors, floor covering retailers, home centers, mass merchandisers, department stores, e-commerce retailers, shop at home, buying groups, commercial contractors and commercial end users.
 Some products are also marketed through private labeling programs.
-Sales to residential customers represent a significant portion of the total industry and the majority of the segment's sales.
+Sales to customers focused on residential products represent a significant portion of the total industry and the majority of the Segment's sales.

 The Company has positioned its brand names across all price ranges.
-Horizon, IVC, Karastan, Mohawk, Pergo, Portico, SmartStrand and Quickstep are positioned to sell in the residential flooring markets.
-Aladdin Commercial, Mohawk Group and Karastan Contract are positioned to sell in the commercial market, which is made up of corporate office space, education institutions, healthcare facilities, retail space and government facilities.
-The Company also sells into the commercial hospitality space for hotels and restaurants using its Durkan brand.
+IVC, Karastan, Mohawk, Pergo, Portico and Quick-Step are positioned to sell in the residential flooring markets.
+Aladdin Commercial and Mohawk Group are positioned to sell in the commercial market, which is made up of corporate office space, educational facilities, institutional facilities, healthcare/assisted living facilities and retail space.
+The Company also sells into the commercial hospitality space (hotels, restaurants, gaming facilities, etc.) under its Durkan brand.

-The segment's sales forces are generally organized by sales channels in order to best serve each type of customer.
-Product delivery to independent dealers is done predominantly on Mohawk trucks operating from strategically positioned warehouses and cross-docks that receive inbound product directly from the Company's manufacturing operations.
+The Segment's sales forces are generally organized by sales channels in order to best serve each type of customer.
+Product delivery to independent dealers is facilitated predominantly on Mohawk trucks operating from strategically positioned warehouses and cross-docks that receive inbound product directly from the Company's manufacturing operations.

-The Flooring ROW segment designs, manufactures, markets, licenses, distributes and sources laminate, hardwood, LVT and sheet vinyl.
+The Flooring ROW Segment designs, manufactures, markets, licenses, distributes and sources laminate, wood, broadloom carpet, carpet tile, LVT and sheet vinyl.
 It also designs and manufactures roofing elements, insulation boards, MDF and chipboards.
-Products are distributed through separate distribution channels consisting of retailers, independent distributors, wholesalers and home centers.
+Products are distributed through separate distribution channels, consisting of retailers, independent distributors, company-operated distributors, wholesalers and home centers.
 The business is organized to address the specific customer needs of each distribution channel.

-The Flooring ROW segment markets and sells laminate, hardwood and vinyl flooring products under the Balterio, IVC, Magnum, Moduleo, Pergo and Quick-Step brands.
-The Flooring ROW segment also sells private label laminate, hardwood and vinyl flooring products.
-The Company believes Quick-Step and Pergo are leading brand names in the European flooring industry.
-In addition, the Flooring ROW segment markets and sells insulation boards, roof panels, MDF and chipboards in Europe under the Unilin and Xtratherm brands.
-The segment also licenses its intellectual property to flooring manufacturers throughout the world.
+The Flooring ROW Segment markets and sells laminate, wood, broadloom carpet, carpet tile, sheet vinyl and LVT flooring products under the Balterio, Feltex, Godfrey Hirst, IVC, Moduleo, Pergo and Quick-Step brands.
+The Flooring ROW Segment also sells private label laminate, wood and vinyl flooring products.
+The Company believes Quick-Step and Pergo are leading brand names in the European flooring industry, and that Godfrey Hirst and Feltex are leading brand names in the Australasian flooring market.
+In addition, the Flooring ROW Segment markets and sells insulation boards, roof panels, MDF and chipboards in Europe under the Unilin and Xtratherm brands.
+The Segment also licenses its intellectual property to flooring manufacturers throughout the world.
 The Company uses regional distribution centers and direct shipping from manufacturing facilities to provide high-quality customer service and enhance the Company's ability to plan and manage inventory requirements.